Leprosy: 19th century

-Norway was the location of a progressive stance on leprosy tracking and treatment and played an influential role in European understanding of the disease.
+Norway was the location of a progressive stance on leprosy tracking and treatment, and played an influential role in European understanding of the disease.
 In 1832, Dr. JJ Hjort conducted the first leprosy survey, thus establishing a basis for epidemiological surveys.
-Subsequent surveys resulted in the establishment of a national leprosy registry to study the causes of leprosy and for tracking the rate of infection.
+Subsequent surveys led to the establishment of a national leprosy registry to study the causes of leprosy and to track the rate of infection.
 Early leprosy research throughout Europe was conducted by Norwegian scientists Daniel Cornelius Danielssen and Carl Wilhelm Boeck.
 Their work resulted in the establishment of the National Leprosy Research and Treatment Center.
 Danielssen and Boeck believed the cause of leprosy transmission was hereditary.
 This stance was influential in advocating for the isolation of those infected by sex to prevent reproduction.